Igor Stravinsky – Les Noces, Mass

 Leonard Bernstein, conductor

-Although at first sight the presence of a profane work as Les noces may seem rather strange next to a Mass, this choice is motivated by the fact that, when Stravinsky wrote the sacred work, he not only studied early church music with its plainsong, fauxbourdon, troping and antiphony, but also his own production and in particular the ritual music of which precisely Les noces, together with the Symphonies d’instruments à vent, is among the most important samples.
+At first sight, the presence of a profane work as Les noces may seem rather strange next to a Mass.
+This choice is motivated by the fact that, when Stravinsky wrote the sacred work, he was studying early church music with its plainsong, fauxbourdon, troping and antiphony, as well as his own production and in particular the ritual music of which precisely Les noces, together with the Symphonies d’instruments à vent, is one of the most important samples.

 The first version of Les noces was already completed by October 1917 and was scored for a large mixed band, similar to that of The Rite of Spring.
 It was this version that Stravinsky played for Diaghilev who, at the end of the performance, «wept and said it was the most beautiful and the most purely Russian creation of our Ballet», as Stravinsky later recalled.
 Les noces underwent many revisions, to the point that it is Renard and not this the work that better exemplifies Stravinsky’s wartime quest for an idealized folk modernism.
 The composer gave the final touches to Les Noces in May 1923 and the first performance of what the composer entitled ”Choreographed Scenes with Music and Voices” premiered the next month in Paris.